 Lead researcher for 30+ studies with 5,500+ participants, including design and testing of decision aid to help seniors make better financial decisions in retirement.

-Created comprehensive database (www.sjdm.org/dmidi) describing 200+ measures used in decision research; 125,000+ unique site visits in first 18 months and currently averages 25,000 page views per week; acquired by Society for Judgment and Decision Making.
+Created comprehensive database (the DMIDI) describing 200+ measures used in decision research; 125,000+ unique site visits in first 18 months and currently averages 25,000 page views per week; acquired by Society for Judgment and Decision Making.

 Author on 11 papers in top journals and 35 presentations at international academic conferences.